 Brian and the Proud Feeling – after one mummy was worried that her child couldn’t see her abilities

-Brian and the Sparkly Rainbow – Darcey’s request during her hospital stay
+Brian and the Sparkly Rainbow – A request during ahospital stay

 Brian and Boo’s Big Adventure – the real life story of when Brian didn’t like Boo